Why do Probabilistic Finite Element Analysis?

 The information, ideas and opinions in the book come from a variety of materials (leading books, reports, and papers) that have been written on the subject as well as the experience that has been gained from applying probabilistic finite element analysis to practical problems.

-Finite element analysis, arguably the most well known type of numerical simulation, has become a popular tool for simulating the behavior and response of complex structures and mechanical systems.
-Fundamentally, FEA provides the capability of computing the response of a structure to applied loadings.
-At one end of the scale, reasonably simple finite element models are used to predict response and behavior when analytical solutions are not possible, for example, when the geometry is nontrivial or nonlinear materials are involved.
+Finite element analysis, arguably the most well known type of numerical simulation, has become a popular tool for simulating the behaviour and response of complex structures and mechanical systems.
+Fundamentally, Finite Element Analysis provides the capability of computing the response of a structure to applied loadings.
+At one end of the scale, reasonably simple finite element models are used to predict response and behaviour when analytical solutions are not possible, for example, when the geometry is nontrivial or nonlinear materials are involved.
 At the other end of the scale, finite element analysis of complete processes and systems are now being performed.
 These analyses include multiple interacting physics, such as solid mechanics, dynamics, hydrodynamics, heat conduction, fluid flow, transport, chemistry, and acoustics.

 To simplify the discussion herein, this book focuses on solid mechanics, and even more specifically, on structures and mechanical systems.
 However, it should be kept in mind that the governing physics that can be treated in a probabilistic finite element analysis can be applied regardless of the underlying physics being simulated by the model.

 Finite element analysis (FEA) is used to perform numerical investigations for a variety of reasons.
 In safety-critical situations where testing is either cost-prohibitive or impossible, FEA is used to increase confidence in the expected behaviour of the structure.
 Examples include the design of aircraft engines, spacecraft and orthopaedic implants.
 In manufacturing situations, FEA is used to help minimize costs.
 Examples include automobiles, electronic equipment and electric power.